typeclasses/haskell-phrasebook/docs/build-tools.md

 # Build tools

+## Haskell language server

+If you are using Visual Studio Code, we recommend installing the [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) extension.
+Error messages and other helpful annotations will then appear in the editor.

 ## Using Nix shell

 You do not *have to* use Nix to run these Haskell programs, but you may find it convenient.